When you face circumstances you don’t enjoy or problems you can’t readily solve, Jamie Spannhake says it can be helpful to shift perspective.

 - I get to negotiate a settlement, which can be an interesting experience and provide clients with much-needed resolution.

 When things are not going as well as you would like, change something.
+Write out all the possibilities to explore a wide range of solutions.
 Start with something small, like driving a different route to work or trying a new restaurant for lunch.
 The change doesn’t need to be related to the problem.
 Simply doing something differently will allow your mind to open to other possibilities.
 Eventually, you can move on to changing bigger things that have a more direct impact on the problematic issue.

 3. Use “What I Like About It Is …”

 Use this phrase when things are not good, and no matter how much you change or rephrase, they don’t get better.
+When you’re in a bad mood, your emotional state can influence how you perceive external events.
 Your computer crashed and you lost the first draft of your brief?
 “What I like about it is … I can upgrade to a new, faster computer.”

 It doesn’t solve the problem, but at least you can find one positive thing to focus on while you deal with solving the problem.

 When dealing with difficult people, it can be helpful to consider their perspective.
 Think about where they are emotionally.
+They might feel hurt due to their interpretation of social interactions or personal emotions.
 Consider what challenges they are facing.
 Contemplate the business decisions they are considering.
 This is particularly useful when trying to negotiate or reach a resolution to a contentious problem.
 Once we understand the other person’s motivation and concerns, we can “soften” our response if that is appropriate, or we can craft solutions that work for ourselves and our client and simultaneously address the other person’s concerns.

 5. React Unusually

 If you don’t like the way things are going, react unusually — that is, don’t keep doing the same things in response to the same issues.
 Instead, do something unusual.
+Creating things can often shift your perspective, unlocking new possibilities and enhancing creativity.
 Perhaps every time you speak with opposing counsel on the phone, he yells at you and you become annoyed because of his preposterous rhetoric, which leads to a heated argument between you.
 Next time: React differently.
 Maybe excuse yourself from the call and contact him after you have calmed down.
 Maybe remain silent and write down everything he is saying.
 The point is to create a break in your actions and thoughts to provide an opportunity for things to move forward differently.

 As Henry David Thoreau said, “It’s not what you look at that matters; it’s what you see.”
 Shift your perspective to see life in a way that is better for you.